VladAngelov/Notes/jndi.md

     * Any number of controls may be sent along with an LDAP request, and any number of controls may be returned with its results.
     * Controls can be standard or proprietary.
     * *For example, you can send a Sort control along with a "search" operation that tells the server to sort the results of the search according to the "name" attribute.*

+* Extensions
+    * In addition to the repertoire of predefined operations, such as "search" and "modify," the LDAP v3 defines an "extended" operation.
+    * The "extended" operation takes a request as the argument and returns a response.
+    * The request contains:
+        * An identifier that identifies the request and the arguments of the request;
+        * And the response contains the results of performing the request.
+    * The pair of extended operation request/response is called an extension.
+    * *For example, an extension is possible for Start TLS, which is a request for the client to the server to activate the TLS protocol.
+These extensions can be standard (defined by the LDAP community) or proprietary (defined by a particular directory vendor).*